siemens/continuous-clearing/README.md

  2. **SW360 Package Creator** - This executable expects the `CycloneDX BOM` as the input, creates the missing components/releases in SW360 and links all the components to the respective project in SW360 portal and triggers the fossology upload.

   `Note`: By default the SBOM contains both dev and non dev dependent components.
-Hence while creating the compoenents in Sw360  make sure to set the *RemoveDevDependency* flag as `true` to skip creating the development dependent components.
+Hence while creating the components in Sw360  make sure to set the *RemoveDevDependency* flag as `true` to skip creating the development dependent components.

  ```text
   SW360PackageCreator.exe --settingsfilepath /<Config_Path>/appSetting.json